10 Ways to Protect Senior Executives from Phishing Attacks

 Don’t assume phishing attacks only happen via email.
 Hackers use Facebook messages, WhatsApp, and Twitter DMs.
 If you use it to communicate, they will use it to scam you.
 They will even spoof your CFO’s phone number and send you malicious links via SMS.

-Here are our top ten ways to prevent phishing attacks from negatively impacting your organization.
+Here are our top ten ways to prevent phishing attacks from negatively impacting your organization – and start using encrypted messaging today.

 1. Change your internal communication channels.